ipc valves

 Enhancing Turbine Safety: The Role of Quick Closing Non Return Valves in Power Plants

 Handling steam in power stations is a bit tricky.
 Steam plays an important role in generating electricity, but it’s critical and difficult to handle, reverse flow of steam can be dangerous and can impact safety of the crucial equipment in a big way.
+A critical component in achieving this is the Quick Closing Non Return Valve (QCNRV), particularly in turbine extraction pipelines.

 Understanding the Significance